-SJTPO has secured a consultant to provide Multilingual Outreach Services, as a part of a onetime contract.
-This contract will include the translation of the executive summaries of each of SJTPO's vital documents, will assist SJTPO in identifying appropriate stakeholders, and will provide multilingual interpreters at events to receive feedback on the Title VI and LEP Plans to allow SJTPO to update these documents in 2021.
+SJTPO secured a consultant to provide Multilingual Outreach Services, as a part of a one-time contract.
+This contract included the translation of the executive summaries of each of SJTPO's vital documents, assisting SJTPO in identifying appropriate stakeholders, and providing multilingual interpreters at events to receive feedback on the Title VI and LEP Plans and PIP to allow SJTPO to update these documents in 2021.